prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

-# **Midterm - Mid-Fidelity Wireframes**
+# **Midterm: Mid-Fidelity Wireframes (20% of your final grade)**

 ## **Introduction**

-Transition your initial hand-drawn prototypes into medium-fidelity digital wireframes using Figma.
-This phase focuses on integrating user insights and applying design principles to refine the app's user interface for an optimal user experience.
+Transition your initial hand-drawn prototype into medium-fidelity digital wireframes using Figma.
+This phase focuses on integrating user insights from your testing session, and applying design principles to refine the app's user flow and interface for an optimal user experience.

 ## **Task Overview**

-Convert your initial prototype into a refined, interactive digital wireframes.
+Convert your initial prototype into a refined, interactive, digital wireframe.
 This refined design will greatly enhance your app's visual clarity and usability.

 ## **Project Scope**

-For this midterm, concentrate on refining and submitting three pivotal screens that embody your app's central functionality.
+For this midterm, concentrate on refining and submitting **three pivotal screens that embody your app's central functionality**.

 ## **Wireframe Specifications**